DDMAL/MIRAI/README.md

 <br>

 The content management system (CMS) used for this site is [Forestry](https://forestry.io/).
-This is where blog entries are added, edited, and maintained.
+This is where blog entries and website contents are added, edited, and maintained.
 Contact [Evan Savage](mailto:evan.savage@mail.mcgill.ca) or [Emily Hopkins](mailto:emily.hopkins@mcgill.ca) to gain access to the CMS.

-Blog entries are written in Markdown, which makes it easy to add text, headers, images, and lists to a new post.
+Blog entries and website content are written in Markdown, which makes it easy to add text, headers, images, and lists to a new post.
 Here is a [Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to consult for any necessary formatting.

+In the picture above, you can see how each of the links for navigation on the SIMSSA website correspond to an editable tab on the sidebar of the CMS.
+The next section will explain in further detail how each component is edited and what output should be expected.

-### Sidebar Navigation
+### CMS Navigation

+Any content that needs to be added or adjusted on the SIMSSA site can mostly be done in the Forestry CMS.
+When selecting any of the tabs on the sidebar, you will either be taken to a Markdown file or folder.
+When editing or adding a new Markdown file, the default editing style is a What-You-See-Is-What-You-Get (WYSIWIG [wiss-e-wig]) editor.
+Formatting for each paragraph, header, link, etc. will automatically take place, and explicit Markdown syntax will automatically be reflected in the editor.

+#### Participants

+#### Activities

+#### Workshops

+#### Projects

+#### Blog

 To add a new post, select 'Blog' on the sidebar.
 On the next screen, click the 'Create New' dropdown and select 'Blog'.
 The left column that appears is the minimum amount of Front Matter (YAML) required for each new post.
 Choose a title that will display at the top of the blog post.